Skip to content

 But as an adult, you get to choose a different way forward.

-This year, instead of slipping back into your old part, try something new.
+Rather than slipping back into your old part this year, try something new.

-The holidays can still be meaningful without being exhausting.
+We can still have meaningful holidays without them being exhausting.

-Sometimes the greatest gift you can give, to yourself and your family, is permission to grow.
+Sometimes the best gift one can give, both to oneself and to one's family, is permission to grow.

 TAKE THE FIRST STEP TOWARD HEALING